 What is caviar?

-Being wild caviar trade illegal, the handling and processing of wild product cannot be accounted for under such black market circumstances.
-Sterling’s farmed sturgeon, however, is sustainably produced using facilities that are regularly inspected and maintained at the most stringent levels.
+Due to the endangered nature of many species of sturgeon, most wild-caught caviar is illegal.
+The handling and processing of wild product cannot be accounted for.
+In a concerted effort to conserve wild populations, Sterling pioneered farmed sturgeon, and today is sustainably raising white sturgeon using facilities that are regularly inspected, certified, and maintained at the most stringent levels.
 Discriminating chefs around the world prefer Sterling’s farm-raised product and attest to its culinary and ecological advantages.

-Keep it cold and limit its exposure to air.
-Caviar should be carefully spooned on plain toast points or blinis, perhaps with a little crème fraiche keeps the focus on caviar.
-Accompaniments like finely chopped onion, chives, and hard-boiled egg are commonly seen, but each detracts from the flavor of fine caviar.
-Avoid using metal spoons, which alter the taste of the caviar; mother of pearl spoons are highly recommended.
+Caviar should be kept cold and limited in its exposure to air.
+Temperature control while presenting and serving is important to maintaining the integrity of flavors in this delicacy.
+While there are a number of ways to enjoy, caviar traditionally is carefully spooned onto plain toast points or blinis, perhaps with a little crème fraîche to keep the focus on the caviar.
+Other accompaniments like finely chopped onion, chives, and hard-boiled egg are commonly used in presentation, however, today many chefs and connoisseurs are experimenting with a variety of methods of serving and enjoying caviar.
+One note should always be considered, please avoid using metal spoons, which alter the taste of the caviar; mother of pearl spoons are highly recommended.